Revised and updated December 24, 2020.

-Founded in 2002 and franchising since 2004, the number of locations has expanded to the current total of 62 (up from the previous year’s total of 56), only one of which is company-owned and all of which are located in the US.
+Founded in 2002 and franchising since 2004, the number of locations has expanded to the current total of 66 (up from the previously reported total of 62), of which only one is company-owned and all are located in the US.

-Founded by Jennifer Blair and her husband Mike in 2013 and franchising since 2016, the number of locations now stands at 60 (up from the previous year’s total of 40), none of which are company-owned and all of which are located in the US.
+Founded by Joanna Meiseles in 1995 and franchising since 2003, the number of locations has declined in recent years from a peak of 67 in 2015 to the current total of 58, of which three were company-owned and all were located in the US.

 LunchboxWax offers speed-waxing services with a cheeky hipster vibe for customers who don’t need or want a lengthier spa experience.
 The chain serves both women and men with no fewer than 33 different waxing services, each of which is focused on a different and very specific part of the body.
-Founded by Debi Lane in Boise, Idaho in 2010 and franchising since 2013, the number of locations now stands at 44 (up from the previous year’s total of 36), of which three are company-owned and all of which are located in the US.
+Founded by Debi Lane in Boise, Idaho in 2010 and franchising since 2013, the number of locations now stands at 47 (up from the previously reported total of 44), of which two are company-owned and all are located in the US.

 V’s Barbershop bills itself as a traditional, upscale, authentic barbershop that offers men’s haircuts and hairstyling, hot-lather straight-razor shaves, facials, facial and neck massages, free neck shaves for regular customers, and even shoeshines in many of its locations.
-Founded by Jim Valenzuela in Phoenix, Arizona in 1999 and franchising since 2005, the number of locations now stands at 43 (up from the previous year’s total of 36), none of which are company-owned and all of which are located in the US.
+Founded by Jim Valenzuela in Phoenix, Arizona in 1999 and franchising since 2005, the number of locations now stands at 47 (up from the previously reported total of 45), of which none are company-owned and all are located in the US.